 Vegans might be able to find a few dishes that suit them by swapping in Impossible Burger or selecting the “no protein” swap, but many dishes also contain dairy, so you’d have to be prepared to make a lot of swaps at home, which isn’t as convenient.

-Home Chef’s menu is also not particularly suitable for other specialized diets like keto or paleo – if you’re looking for meals that cater to these diets, Green Chef has dedicated plans for plant-based, keto, and paleo lifestyles, while Factor’s prepared meals are ideal for those looking for quick, no-prep keto, vegan, and veggie dishes.
+Home Chef’s menu has a few options for keto diets and there’s an icon for meals with over 30 g of protein per serving.
+However, if you’re looking for a more variety of meals that cater to specialized diets, Green Chef has dedicated plans for plant-based, keto, and high-protein dishes.
+Factor’s prepared meals are ideal for those looking for quick, no-prep keto, vegan, and veggie dishes.

 Pescatarians will have a little more luck, with plenty of shrimp and salmon options on the menu.
 Home Chef is also a solid choice for a low-sodium diet, as you have control over the amount of salt you add to each meal kit.